martezr/puppet-in-4-hours/labs/02-installing-puppet-server.md

 This lab walks through installing the Puppet Server package on the server node.

-1. Download the Puppet repository package
+1. Download the Puppet repository package.

 ```bash
 wget https://apt.puppet.com/puppet7-release-focal.deb
 ```

-2. Install the Puppet repository on the system
+2. Install the Puppet repository on the system.

 ```bash
 sudo dpkg -i puppet7-release-focal.deb
 ```

-3. Trigger an apt update to enable the Puppet repository
+3. Trigger an apt update to enable the Puppet repository.

 ```bash
 sudo apt-get update -y
 ```

-4. Install the puppetserver package on the system
+4. Install the puppetserver package on the system.

 ```bash
 sudo apt-get install -y puppetserver
 ```

-5. Start the puppetserver service
+5. Start the puppetserver service.

 ```bash
 sudo systemctl start puppetserver
 ```

-6. Enable the puppetserver service to start on boot
+6. Enable the puppetserver service to start on boot.

 ```bash
 sudo systemctl enable puppetserver